munificent/craftinginterpreters/book/hash-tables.md

 The other technique is <span name="open">called</span> **"open addressing"** or (confusingly) **"closed hashing"**.
 With this technique, all entries live directly in the bucket array, with one entry per bucket.
-If two entries collide in the same bucket, we find a different bucket to put one of the entries into instead.
+If two entries collide in the same bucket, we find a different empty bucket to use instead.

 <aside name="open">

-It's called "open" addressing because the entry may end up at an address outside of its preferred one.
+It's called "open" addressing because the entry may end up at an address (bucket) outside of its preferred one.
 It's called "closed" hashing because all of the entries stay inside the array of buckets.

 </aside>

-Storing all entries directly in a single big contiguous array is great for keeping the memory representation simple and fast.
+Storing all entries in a single big contiguous array is great for keeping the memory representation simple and fast.
 But it makes all of the operations on the hash table more complex.
 When inserting an entry, its bucket may be full, sending us to look at another bucket.
 That bucket itself may be occupied and so on.
 This process of finding an available bucket is called **probing** and the order that you examine buckets is a **probe sequence**.

 There are a <span name="probe">number</span> of algorithms for determining which buckets to probe and how to decide which entry goes in which bucket.